CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * 1 : API key missing.
 No API key was provided either in the prompt or in the environment variable.
 * 2 : Login Error.
 Unable to login to AIP Console with the given API key.
 Please check that you provide the proper value.
-* 6 : Application GUID missing.
-The upgrade cannot run due to a missing application guid.
+* 6 : Application Name missing.
+The upgrade cannot run due to a missing application name.
 * 7 : Application Not Found.
-The given Application GUID could not be found.
+The given Application Name could not be found.
 * 1000 : Unexpected error.
 This can occur for various reasons, and the standard output should be checked for more information.

 ### ResyncApplicationJob